SullyC25/Week4/README.md

 # Coastal Monitoring Using Satellite Altimetry

 This repository contains my workflow for analysing coastal sea level variability along Bangladesh using multi-mission satellite altimetry Jason-3 & Sentinel-3.
-Please excuse me for not inlcuding the references in this version, my intentions were to just get any results over to you.
-I apologise for the lack of communication over these last few months.

  My main goals were to:
 - Subset and preprocess global SLA data for the Bangladesh coast.